Where to find healthy food in Shanghai

 Chiara Squinzi is an experienced health coach and expat yoga teacher in Shanghai and founder of the first and only female running club in Shanghai, Puxi Run (http://puxirun.wix.com/index).

-She has been living in Shanghai for almost 7 years and has a profound knowledge of the city and of healthy living in Shanghai.
+She lived in Shanghai for almost 7 years and has a profound knowledge of the city and of healthy living in Shanghai.
 Her website is http://www.laholista.com/,or you can add her Wechat account: ChiaraHealthCoach